If you want help make a positive impact on the lives of others, then consider pursuing a doctoral degree in social work online.

 University of Pennsylvania

 Founded in 1740, the University of Pennsylvania is an Ivy League institution located in the University City area of Philadelphia.
-Penn offers online degree options in various subjects, including a Ph.D. in social work online, administered by the school of social policy and practice.
-This is a practice doctorate program, intended for clinical social workers with master’s-level degrees who wish to further their education and career leadership opportunities.
+Penn offers online degree options in various subjects.
+The School of Social Policy and Practice offers a DSW in Clinical Social Work online.
+This doctoral program, intended for clinical social workers with master’s-level degrees, is for those who wish to further their education and career leadership opportunities.
 The program includes synchronous video lecture sessions two times per week and two on-campus immersion sessions during the three-year program.

-Applicants to the online Ph.D. in social work program at Penn must hold a master’s degree in social work from an accredited program and demonstrate two years of practice experience after earning their master’s degree.
+Applicants to this online DSW in social work program at Penn must hold a master’s degree in social work from an accredited program and demonstrate two years of practice experience after earning their master’s degree.

-Graduates from the social work Ph.D. program online at Penn have gone on to work in patient care facilities, as well as institutions of higher learning, in academic, research, and administrative roles.
+Graduates from the social work DSW program online at Penn have gone on to work in patient care facilities as well as at institutions of higher learning in academic, research, and administrative roles.

 University of Southern California

-Founded in 1880, the University of Southern California is a private research university in Los Angeles.
-Similar to other social work Ph.D. programs online, USC’s doctor of social work degree is designed for students currently working as social workers who wish to further their careers.
+Founded in 1880, the University of Southern California is a private research university.
+Like other social work DSW programs online, USC’s Doctor of Social Work degree is designed for students currently working as social workers who wish to further their careers.

-Students earning their Ph.D. in social work online at USC must complete 42 credits over the course of the two-year program.
-Coursework is focused on two areas: advanced management practice in complex systems and innovation and leadership.
+Students who earn their DSW in social work online at USC must complete 42 credits over the course of the two-year program.
+Coursework is focused on two areas: (1) advanced management practice in complex systems and (2) innovation and leadership.
 In order to graduate, each student must complete a capstone project that addresses one of the 12 Grand Challenges established by the American Academy of Social Work and Social Welfare.

-USC’s online Ph.D. in social work program includes synchronous coursework and two required six-day on-campus residencies, held in Los Angeles and Washington, D.C.
+USC’s online DSW in social work program includes synchronous coursework and two required six-day on-campus residencies, held in Los Angeles and Washington, D.C.

 University of St. Thomas

-The University of St. Thomas offers a Ph.D. in social work online in partnership with St. Catherine University.
+The University of St. Thomas offers a DSW in social work online in partnership with St. Catherine University.
 Students progress with their cohort through 45 credits over a three-year period.
-The school delivers its coursework synchronously as well as asynchronously, with a required two-week on-campus orientation and introductory course in Saint Paul, Minnesota at the program’s start.
+The school delivers its coursework synchronously as well as asynchronously.
+Before students begin, they must complete a required two-week, on-campus orientation and introductory course in Saint Paul, Minnesota.

-Applicants to the online Ph.D. in social work program at St. Thomas must hold a master’s degree in social work from an accredited program with a GPA of 3.0 or better in graduate coursework.
+Applicants to St. Thomas’s online DSW in social work program must hold a master’s degree in social work from an accredited program with a GPA of 3.0 or better in graduate coursework.
 In addition, the program requires a minimum of two years of post-master’s social work practice.

-The St. Thomas program differs from other social work Ph.D. programs online in that it is intended for students who wish to teach at the university level or hold leadership positions at teaching-intensive colleges and universities.
+The St. Thomas program differs from other social work DSW programs online because it is intended for students who wish to teach at the university level or hold leadership positions at teaching-intensive colleges and universities.

-What Else Can I Expect from an Online Doctorate in Social Work Program?
+What Can I Expect from an Online Doctorate in Social Work Program?

 When researching online social work degrees, you may find that they are as unique as the schools that offer them.
 However, most curricula feature courses and topics common across all DSW and online Ph.D. in social work programs.
 Generally, Ph.D. students explore advanced theoretical concepts, while those earning a DSW online pursue more practical objectives through applied learning coursework.